CraigKelly/dmk/README.md

 * DMK_OUTPUTS - a colon (":") delimited list of outputs for this step
 * DMK_CLEAN - a colon (":") delimited list of extra clean files for this step

-Also note that because `bash` evaluates the command, you can use the environment variables in the command itself.
-E.g. `mycmd --inputs $DMK_INPUTS`
+Also note that although `bash` evaluates the command, `dmk` does it's own variable expansion before executing the command.
+However, only `DMK_STEPNAME` will be defined for `dmk` variable expansion.
+See "Using Variables" above for details.

 ## Some helpful hints to remember